Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: Introduction

 \section{Introduction}

-Infinite objects and processes pervade the study of computing, in various ways.
-It is indeed well-known that considering non-terminating computations potentially resulting in undefined results is fundamental in the development of any universal model of computation such as Turing machines, recursive functions or the λ-calculus.
-Non-terminating computations are also crucial in the study of productive processes, for instance for concrete, reactive programs: in such a setting, programs may run forever but one requires either a good behaviour with respect to the environment (\emph{fairness}) or that arbitrary approximations of a result are computed in finite time (\emph{productivity}).
+Infinite objects and processes pervade the study of computing .
+It is indeed well-known that considering non-terminating computations potentially resulting in undefined results is fundamental in the development of any universal model of computation.
+Non-terminating computations are also crucial in the study of productive processes, for instance for reactive programs: in such a setting, programs may run forever but one requires either a good behaviour with respect to the environment (\emph{fairness}) or that arbitrary approximations of a result are computed in finite time (\emph{productivity}).

-In the presence of such non-terminating behaviours, it is natural to consider ideal objects representing what is computed at the limit of the process (typically constructed \emph{via} a completion of the set of finite processes with respect to some algebraic or topological structure).
+In the presence of non-terminating behaviours, it is natural to consider ideal objects representing what is computed at the limit of the process (typically built \emph{via} a completion of the set of finite processes with respect to some algebraic or topological structure).
 Standard examples include infinite streams obtained by completing finite words, or Böhm trees resulting from the ideal completion of λ-terms extended with an undefined value \cite{Barendregt.77}, that can be seen as a \enquote{syntactic description of the semantics} of a program.
 Once such limit objects enter the picture, it makes sense to give them a first-class status and to allow computation to be performed directly on infinite objects; in particular in a functional setting one wants to ensure compositionality, \ie that the (possibly infinite) result of a computation should in turn be applicable to some arguments, giving rise to a new (possibly infinite) computation.